Pesachim: Subject matter

+Other Biblical references to the subject matter are found in Joshua 5:10-11, 2 Kings 23:21-23, Ezekiel 45:21-24, Ezra 6:19-22, 2 Chronicles 30:1-5, and 2 Chronicles 35:1-19.

 Structure and content

 In all the editions of the Mishnah, Pesachim is the third tractate of the order Mo'ed.
 The tractate comprises ten chapters and 89 paragraphs (mishnayot).
 It has a Gemara – rabbinical analysis of and commentary on the Mishnah, of 121 folio (double-sided) pages in the Babylonian Talmud and 71 folio pages in the Jerusalem Talmud.
 There is a Tosefta of ten chapters on this tractate.

 Tractate Pesahim can be divided into three sections: The first four chapters dealing primarily with laws concerning the removal of leaven (chametz); the next five chapters dealing with the Passover sacrifice and the tenth and final chapter describing the procedure for the Seder, the meal on the first night of the Passover festival.

 An overview of the topics of the chapters is as follows: